Solved! The Best Way to Clean Hardwood Floors

 Scrape off food stains.
 Remove caked-on food from either a surface or penetrating finish by carefully inserting the tip of a plastic knife under the lower edge of the debris, and then gently slide the knife upwards.
 Rub the scraped spot with a clean cloth slightly dampened with a few drops of water, then make a second pass with a dry cloth to sop up the water.
 If using this technique on a floor with a penetrating finish and a small section of the wax coat gets stripped by the knife, re-apply a dollop of solvent-based hardwood floor wax to the area with a soft cloth, buffing it in to render the area shiny and spotless.

 Fight oil stains with TSP.
-Oil and grease stains on floors with surface or penetrating finishes easily break down when exposed to trisodium phosphate (TSP), available in powder form for $3 to $4 per pound from home centers.
+Oil and grease stains on floors with surface or penetrating finishes easily break down when exposed to trisodium phosphate (TSP).
 Donning gloves and protective glasses, dilute two tablespoons of TSP in one gallon of warm water in a large bucket.
 Dip the tip of a clean cloth into the solution, then use gentle circular motions to work it into the stain.
 Once the TSP dissolves it, run a water-dampened cloth over the area to sop up the TSP, then quickly dry the area with a clean cloth.

 Ice out wax and gum.
 Dried candle wax, crayon marks, and chewing gum on floors with surface or penetrating finishes readily come away with ice.
 Fill a freezer bag with a few ice cubes, then place the chilled bag over the offending buildup until it becomes brittle, then scrape it off with the edge of a plastic spatula.
 If the spatula removes the protective wax from a floor with a penetrating finish, re-apply a solvent-based hardwood floor wax to the scraped area with a soft cloth, then buff it into the repaired area with the cloth.

 Scrub water, ink, and pet stains well.
 Spots left by water, ink, or pet urine represent the most stubborn of stains.
 Remove them from floors with penetrating finishes by lightly sanding the stain with extra-fine sandpaper, then gently scrubbing with a coarser “00” grade steel wool wet with mineral spirits.
 Wipe away the mineral spirits with a water-dampened cloth, followed by a dry cloth to remove the water.
 Apply a solvent-based hardwood floor wax to the scrubbed area with a soft cloth and buff it in to restore its shine.
-Sandpaper and steel wool can degrade surface finishes, so you’ll want to tackle these stains using only a hardwood floor cleaner (like Bona Hardwood Floor Cleaner) and a scouring pad designed for surfaced-finished floors.
+Sandpaper and steel wool can degrade surface finishes, so you’ll want to tackle these stains using only a hardwood floor cleaner, along with a scouring pad designed for surfaced-finished floors.